siyuan-note/user-guide-en_US/Advanced search/2 Type filtering.md

 * {: id="20201224120448-p3d5s2n"}`p` Paragraph block
 {: id="20201224092621-haejkkh"}

-For example, if you want to search for all heading blocks that contain `Markdown`, you can use `hMarkdown` as the search criteria.
-If the beginning character of the keyword to be searched is in the above list, you need to use `\` to escape.
-For example, if you want to search for the keyword `doc`, `d` will hit the document block filter, so that the keyword actually searched is `oc`, which needs to be escaped by `\doc`.
+For example, if you want to search all title blocks that contain `Markdown`, you can use `Markdown type:h`, abbreviated as `h:Markdown`.
 {: id="20201224120448-iaarh39"}